stakater/grafana-cloud-ansible-operator/README.md

       namespace: grafana-cloud-operator  # Namespace where the operator is installed
     spec:
       enabled: true
+      sloObservabilityURL: https://raw.githubusercontent.com/stakater/charts/slo-observability-0.0.9 # URL of SLO Dashboard that needs to be used
+      sloCloudAPI: https://grafana.net/api # Api URL for SLO Dashboards
+      sloDashboardAPIToken:
+        key: api-token  # The key field within the secret holding the Dashboard API token
+        secretName: slo-dashboard-api-token-secret # The name of the Kubernetes secret storing the Dashboard API token
       grafanaAPIToken:
         key: api-token  # The key field within the secret holding the Grafana OnCall API token
         secretName: grafana-api-token-secret  # The name of the Kubernetes secret storing the Grafana OnCall API token